 I come from a family background that placed work before health and fitness.
 After a long day at work, the last thing my parents, or aunts/uncles, wanted was to work out.
 It’s a habit I have adopted as well.
-Admittedly, I do not eat as healthy as I ought but I do eat healthier now that I am on a plant-based diet than how I’ve been eating for 40+ years.
-I definitely eat more vegetables, still not my preferred food but I’m getting there.
+Admittedly, I do not eat as healthy as I ought; but, I do eat healthier now that I am on a plant-based diet than how I’ve been eating for 40+ years.
+I definitely eat more vegetables, which are still not my preferred food, but I’m getting there.
 Haha.
 It definitely takes practice.
 Exercise is definitely keeping me in check with that.

 I met with my trainer 2x this week and these are what she had me do.

 (First session was with my teen and the second, alone.)